magicink/CLNDR/README.md

 **Warning**: using `daysOfTheWeek` and `weekOffset` in conjunction with different language settings is _not_ recommended and may cause you headaches.

-### Underscore Template Delimiters
+### Lodash Template Delimiters

-If you're not a fan of `<% %>` and `<%= %>` style delimiters you can provide Underscore.js with alternatives in the form of regular expressions.
+If you're not a fan of `<% %>` and `<%= %>` style delimiters you can provide Lodash with alternatives in the form of regular expressions.
 There are three delimiters...

 **interpolate**, which outputs a string (this is `<%= %>` by default)